jason-white/personal-site/content/_index.md

 description: "Jason White - Web design & developer"
 ---

-# Hello

-I'm Jason, a designer, developer and photographer in Charlotte, North Carolina.
+Hello, I'm Jason.
 Welcome to my little slice of the internet. ✌️

 Most of the content is within the [journal](/journal/) or recent finds around the internet via <a href="https://pinboard.in/u:jasonwhite" target="_blank">Pinboard</a>.
-For more information about me or the website, please see the [about](/about/) page.
+See what I'm up to [now](/now/), or for more information about me or the website, please see the [about](/about/) page.